wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/Cloud/Cloud-OpenSource-List.md

 # Cloud OpenSource List

+- [Nomad #Project#](https://www.nomadproject.io/): A simple and flexible workload orchestrator to deploy and manage containers and non-containerized applications across on-prem and clouds at scale.

 # Virtualization

 - [LightVM #Project#](http://cnp.neclab.eu/projects/lightvm/): .
 With LightVM we examine whether there is indeed a strict tradeoff between isolation (VMs) and efficiency (containers).
 We find that VMs can be as nimble as containers, as long as they are small and the toolstack is fast enough.